Doncaster Rovers Belles L.F.C.: Merger with Doncaster Rovers

 The Football Association had promised to create a professional women's league in 2003 and wanted clubs to merge with professional male counterparts as part of that strategy.
 In order to keep up with rivals who were already backed by men's clubs, the Belles were increasingly keen on finding their own link-up.
 A merger with Doncaster Rovers was considered at a meeting between representatives of both clubs on 3 April 2002, followed by EGMs five days later.
 In January 2003, Belles chairman John Gomersall met with the FA women's committee to discuss the merger.
 Rovers' existing women's team rejected the proposal by 77 votes to one at their AGM in March 2003.
 Nevertheless, in July 2003 the Doncaster Belles website announced the merger's completion.
 Under the terms of the agreement, the Belles would retain their financial and strategic independence.
 They also secured agreements to play a portion of home games at Belle Vue, to use the male club's Cantley Park training facility and to sell merchandise in Rovers' club shop.
 As a result, the Doncaster Belles, often described as "the most recognisable team name in the women's game", became Doncaster Rovers Belles.
-In 2011 Doncaster Rovers Belles was reconstituted as a Community Interest Company and today is run independently of Doncaster Rovers.
+In 2011 Doncaster Rovers Belles was reconstituted as a Community Interest Company, run independently of Doncaster Rovers.